 Active Ingredients: The main active ingredients are mostly catechol tannins (up to 12%) and proanthocyanidins.
 Also present are anthocyanins, flavonoids, iridoids glycosides (asperuloside, monotropein) and phenolic acids.
 Similar compounds are present in the leaves.
 Aerial parts contain a simple bicyclic quinolizidine alkaloid, epimyrtine.
 Arbutin and other hydroquinones are more or less absent.

-Status: Traditional medicine; Pharm.; Comm.
+Status: Traditional health; Pharm.; Comm.
 E+ (fruit only).

 User Group Forum